Table of Contents

 POS integration: if merchandise is moved, but the POS system records a transaction, the activity is flagged as a sale rather than theft.

-This context correlation can cut false positives by up to 85% and support calling law enforcement when incidents are verified (Source: WinCon Security).
+This context correlation can cut false positives by up to 85% and support calling law enforcement when incidents are verified.

 Implementation guidance for loss mitigation leaders

-Deploying video AI goes beyond a hardware upgrade; it changes workflows from reactive to proactive loss mitigation.
+Deploying video AI for retail security goes beyond a hardware upgrade; it changes workflows from reactive to proactive loss mitigation.
 For best results, LP directors can follow a clear, step-by-step rollout.

 1. Select platforms that work with your existing cameras

 Avoid closed systems that require replacing all existing hardware.
-Choose a platform like Spot AI that connects with your current IP or analog cameras.
-This approach lets you roll out across locations without large upfront spend.
+Choose camera-agnostic AI solutions that connect with your current IP or analog cameras.
+This approach lets you roll out across locations without a massive "rip-and-replace" capital expenditure.
+You can retrofitting legacy cameras with AI to unlock dormant data immediately.

 2. Configure detection models for specific environments